 The development of decision trees and hypotheses are the core skills behind strategy consulting.

-On an actual consulting study, when the hypotheses are developed the team comes up with analyses necessary to test the hypotheses.
-They then build the work plan, conduct the analyses, synthesize the findings and present the final recommendation to the client.
+In an actual consulting study, the team comes up with analyses necessary to test the hypotheses when the hypotheses are developed.
+They then build the work plan, conduct the analyses, synthesize the findings, and present the final recommendation to the client.

-All well planned studies work this way.
-If you are on a study that does not follow this approach, you are almost certainly doing unnecessary analyses.
+All well-planned studies work this way.
+If you are in a study that does not follow this approach, you are almost certainly doing unnecessary analyses.

 Let’s assume I gave you a case whereby I told you that a famous French restaurant, a single restaurant in downtown Manhattan, faced a steep drop in profits over the last three years.
-Their profitability has gone from something like $10,000 a day to about $2,000-$1,000 dollars a day and they think it has a lot to do with the changes in the way they’ve altered their opening times, the menu, the clientele they serve and so on.
+Their profitability went from something like $10,000 a day to about $1,000 – $2,000 a day and they think it has a lot to do with the changes in their opening times, the menu, the clientele they serve, and so on.

 And most of all, they think the drop in profitability is driven primarily by the change in working hours.
-They went from being open during lunch and dinner to being open throughout the day from 10am to 1am in the morning.
+They went from being open during lunch and dinner to opening throughout the day from 10 am to 1 am.
 They want you to solve the case.

 Help them address the problem.
 Maybe try to solve this case before reading the solution below.

-Now, it is possible you have no clarifying questions, but if you do, always take some time to think about it.
+Now, you may have no clarifying questions, but if you do, always take some time to think about it.

-You could ask interviewer, “Is it possible for me to go through my clarifying questions.
-I have four of them.
-They could help me develop my structure or would you prefer to see my structure upfront knowing full well that my clarifying questions,if answered, may change my structure a little bit.”
+You could ask the interviewer, “Is it possible for me to go through my clarifying questions?
+I have four of them and they could help me develop my structure.
+Or, would you prefer to see my structure upfront knowing full well that my clarifying questions,if answered, may change my structure a little bit.”

-That is a good technique because it gives the interviewer an option with regards to which approach they prefer and they can guide you.
+That is a good technique because it gives the interviewer an option with regards to which approach they prefer and the opportunity to guide you.

 Let’s assume the interviewer said, “It’s okay.
 Ask your clarifying questions.”